damianhakert/damianhakert.github.io/source/_posts/2014-09-22-gitlab-7-dot-3-released-with-performance-improvements.markdown

 When upgrading to 7.3 expect downtime since there has been an important update to the GitLab structure.

-** NOTE ** Users with large number of repositories(more than 1000) can expect prolonged downtime(up to 100minutes depending on number or reporitories) if upgrading from versions <= 7.2.1 .
-For that reason, we advise first upgrading to version 7.2.2, see [this blogpost for detailed information](LINK)
+** NOTE ** Users with large number of repositories (more than 1000) can expect prolonged downtime(up to 100 minutes depending on number or reporitories) if upgrading from versions <= 7.2.1 .
+For that reason, we advise first upgrading to version 7.2.2, see [this blogpost for detailed information](https://about.gitlab.com/2014/09/19/gitlab-7-dot-2-2-security-release/#hooks-migration-script)

-Users with smaller number of repositories(less than 1000) can safely upgrade directly to 7.3 expecting downtime similar to previous upgrades.
+Users with smaller number of repositories (less than 1000) can safely upgrade directly to 7.3 expecting downtime similar to previous upgrades.

 - - -